Skip to main content Skip to main navigation

 Step 4: Drawdown

-Once approved and your facility is set up, funds will typically be released in under 24 hours.1
+Once approved and your Invoice Finance facility is set up, funds will typically be released within minutes.
+Excludes weekends and public holidays.

 Ready to get started?